Introduction to the Extraordinary Form Mass

 Many women cover their heads while in church, either with a lace mantilla or chapel veil, or with a hat, which is the normal practice for the traditional Liturgy.
 Like the Tabernacle, a woman is traditionally veiled in church.
 This practice shows the holiness and dignity of womanhood, and indicates respect, honor, and protection for that which is precious.

 Women also wear skirts of a modest length, below the knee, and tops that are not sheer, tight, or cut low in the neckline.
-If possible, men and boys wear clean, pressed shirts, often with ties and jackets, as well as slacks and shoes.
+If possible, men and boys wear clean, pressed shirts, often with ties and jackets, as well as slacks and dress shoes.
 The parishioners truly exemplify the phrase “Sunday Best."

 Confession: Preparing the Soul for the Reception of Christ in Communion